Roee-Bar/Docker-based-Nod.js-App/README.md

 # Docker-based Node.js App

-A simple Node.js HTTP server that responds with 'Hello World' messages, containerized using Docker.
+A simple Node.js HTTP server that responds with 'Hello World' message and displays the Node.js logo, containerized using Docker.

 ## Cloning